← Back to Blog

 Privacy is part of the product

-Text inboxes attract sensitive material.
+Notes and clipboard history attract sensitive material.
 That is why NotchPad is local-first.
-Notes, clipboard history, and snippets stay on your Mac.
+Notes, clipboard history, snippets, and Ghost Privacy workflows stay centered on your Mac.

 When NotchPad detects sensitive text from tools like 1Password, Bitwarden, or Apple Passwords, it encrypts that content with AES-256-GCM and reveals it with Touch ID.
 The goal is not security theater.
 It is making the fast path safer.

-Simple rule: NotchPad is for text you want nearby, searchable, reusable, and private.
+Simple rule: NotchPad is for text you want nearby, searchable, reusable, and available even while you are presenting.

 Where Apple Notes fits